voicesauce/opensauce-python/LINUX.md

         $ sudo apt-get install tk8.4
         $ sudo apt-get install libsnack2

+    This will install both Tcl/Tk version 8.4 and Snack 2.2.

-    Note that the code will probably work with a later versions of tk; it has been tested with tk8.4 and tk8.5 on Linux.
+    Note that the code will probably work with a later versions of Tcl/Tk; it has been tested with tk8.4 and tk8.5 on Linux.